COLLEGE DISABILITY LAWS

 - Confidentiality: Colleges and agencies cannot disclose student information to parents or others without the student’s permission.

 - Students must disclose their disability if an accommodation is requested.
-Contact the Accessibility Center for Education (ACE) to arrange an appointment with a counselor.
+Contact the Disabled Student Programs and Services (DSPS) to arrange an appointment with a counselor.

 - Students need to have or know how to get documentation of their disabilities.
 Medical disabilities need to be verified by a physician.
 Learning disabilities need to be verified by current testing on an adult measure that documents both a significant processing disorder and a significant aptitude-achievement discrepancy.

-- Students are responsible for talking with college instructors about accommodations authorized by ACE.
-ACE can facilitate this communication if needed.
+- Students are responsible for talking with college instructors about accommodations authorized by DSPS.
+DSPS can facilitate this communication if needed.

 - All students, regardless of disability, need to follow the GWC’s Student Code of Conduct for behavior and maintain appropriate behavior in classes and on campus.